Whole Earth Covid-19 Preparedness and Guidelines

 Regarding the most recent update on July 24, 2020:

-On July 22, 2020, Governor Kate Brown issued a statewide guidance, effective Friday, July 24th, specifying that masks, face shields, and face coverings are required for children aged five (5) and up.
+On July 22, 2020, Governor Kate Brown issued a statewide guidance, effective Friday, July 24th, specifying that masks are required for children aged three (3) and up.
 Face coverings are still required in outdoor public spaces when physical distancing is not possible.

 We are committed to running high-quality, engaging camps that prioritize the health of participants and reduce the risk of contacting the SARS-CoV-2 virus and the associated COVID-19 disease.
 And while studies show that being outdoors carries a lower risk, there is potential risk in any social interaction.
 Kids are enjoying camp and the opportunity to socialize with their peers outdoors.